Why Five?

 We are sometimes asked how the Kelvin TOP-SET Root Cause Analysis (RCA) system compares with other RCA systems.

-So, what about ‘5-Whys’?
+Here we will look at the ‘5-Whys’.
 To make the comparison we first ask, “What does the phrase ‘5-Whys’ imply?”
 It implies that you have to take five ‘Why’ steps to get to a Root Cause.
 We don’t agree.
-And it implies that the steps are linear with no divergence or convergence.
+It also implies that the steps are linear with no divergence or convergence.
 We don’t agree.

 Let’s compare the two systems using an imagined but tragic incident, which happens all too often: